RauliL/plorth/docs/api.md

   <dd>string</dd>
 </dl>

-Constructs copy of string where lower case characters have been turned into upper case and vice versa.
+Turns lower case characters in the string into upper case and vice versa.

 ---